Borroso/GettingAndCleaningData/CodeBook.md

 9. Simplifies and changes column names for the new data set
 9. Replaces activity number reference with the appropiate activity name
 10. Creates a tidy dataset that consists of the average value of each variable for each subject and activity pair.
-11. Saves tidy data into a new file at the working directory root
+11. Saves tidy data into a new file at _output_data dir

 All this steps are commented inside the script following by the code that execute every action